nonvisual/nonvisual.github.io/_posts/2020-11-23-budget-data-preparation.md

 I wouldn't expect this rule-based approach to be able to identify all transaction types, that's quite manual work, but for your own data you can achieve descent numbers with several iterations

-This code can be found in repository as a [notebook](https://github.com/nonvisual/budget_optimization/blob/main/data/Data%20preparation.ipynb) and as python [module](https://github.com/nonvisual/budget_optimization/tree/main/preparation)

 ## How to use your own data?
 If you want to use your own data, you need to transform it to the expected format with these columns:
 ```